Asian Dub Foundation: History

 In 2009, ADF contributed to the Indigenous Resistance project after having met up with the Atenco movement in Mexico.
-Asian Dub Foundation started work on their new album, provisionally entitled A New London Eye, which would feature Ministry of Dhol, Nathan "Flutebox" Lee, Chi 2 and Skrein.
+The band worked on their new album, provisionally entitled A New London Eye, which would feature Ministry of Dhol, Nathan "Flutebox" Lee, Chi 2 and Skrein.
 The album eventually came out as The History of Now and the band toured extensively to promote it.
 The cover contained many fantasy iPhone "Apps" intended to parody the contemporary age.

 In May 2012, the band was asked by immersive pop-up subversives Secret Cinema to revive their live soundtrack to La Haine at Broadwater Farm and also performed the piece in Paris the night of the French elections.
 Later that year ADF were rejoined by Dr. Das, Ghetto Priest and Rocky Singh.
 They recorded a new album, The Signal and the Noise, and headlined a series of festivals including "Bearded Theory" and "Asigiri Jam" in Japan.
 In 2013, The Signal and the Noise was released only in Japan.

 In 2014, the band debuted their live soundtrack to THX 1138, George Lucas's first feature-length film.
 George Lucas and his collaborator Walter Murch gave their blessing to the project and it was performed at the Brooklyn Festival in Prospect Park which led to an Arts Council Sponsored Tour of the UK in 2015.

 In 2015, ADF released More Signal More Noise jointly between Believe Records their own ADF Communications imprint.
 The album was a re-recorded version of the 2013 Japan only release.
 They were joined in early 2015 by ex-The Prodigy drummer Brian Fairbairn and toured Italy with a revived version of their La Haine soundtrack.

 They recorded a BBC Radio 6 session for Tom Robinson in 2015 and played headline slots at WOMAD and Boomtown festivals in 2016.

 In June 2017, it was announced that the band is working on an upcoming album, titled Access Denied.

 In May 2019, the band released Youth Quake Pt 1, pairing electronica and breakbeats with a speech that teenage Swedish activist Greta Thunberg gave to the United Nations conference on climate change in 2018, in support of Extinction Rebellion and the urgent struggle for Climate Justice.
 The band reissued the album Rafi's Revenge the same year.

 In April 2020, the band released the video for Stealing the Future.
 The track was from the album Access Denied that was released in September of the same year.
 Collaborators on the album include comedian Stewart Lee, Palestinian refugee band 47Soul, Ana Tijoux and Dub FX.